 Think of your shared hosting account as an option to fit well in your budgetary requirement.
 Also, it is a good alternative if you are just getting started with your website.
 Plus you can always change your existing plan to a bigger one once you feel your site is growing.

-VPS hosting offers you more robust nature of features when it comes to hosting.
-Though it may cost you a bit more as compared to the shared hosting, it does make a sense if you are dealing with heavy traffic and big database.
+VPS hosting offers you a more robust nature of features when it comes to hosting.
+Though it may cost you a bit more as compared to the shared hosting, it does make sense if you are dealing with heavy traffic and big database.

 It offers you more tweaked performance when it comes to resource consumption and root access.
-Also, you can configure your server settings at any given moment of time.
+Also, you can configure your server settings at any given moment in time.
 Your VPS account allows you to customize your resources with regards to your online preferences.

 Speaking of which, you can drop and add a resource in your server setting as per your website’s demand.
 If security is your biggest concern, VPS can provide you with the utmost protection that a shared hosting package cannot afford.

 Small Insight – Just like shared hosting, it does too come with a cap, but it is customizable.
 In simple words, it is a middle ground between shared hosting and dedicated hosting.
 You can say that it is a shared hosting (virtual, however) available at a fractional cost of dedicated hosting.